Self-employed business loans: financing for SME owners

 Types of self-employment loans

-Unlike personal loans, which may focus on your credit history as an individual, small business loans look at both your business performance and your personal creditworthiness.
-These loans can be used for various purposes—like purchasing equipment, managing day-to-day expenses, or scaling up your operations.
+Unlike personal loans, which depend largely on your individual credit history, small business loans are influenced and approved based on your business performance and personal creditworthiness.
+These loans can be used for various purposes, like purchasing equipment, managing day-to-day expenses or scaling operations.

 Depending on how you’ve set up your self-employed business, lenders will assess your risk differently and offer loan terms accordingly.